 In July 2015, Lisa was honored to emcee the Romance Writers of America Awards Show.

-Lisa returned to Historicals in 2016 and 2017 with a new series The Ravenels, and all three books were bestsellers and, much to her fans delight, characters from previous books made cameos.
+Lisa returned to Historicals in 2016 with a new series The Ravenels, and all the books debuted on the New York Times Bestsellers list and, much to her fans' delight, characters from previous books made cameos.
+Each of the five Ravenels books has been a NY Times Bestseller.
+The newest (the 6th, due out Feb 18, 2020) has been given a starred review by Publisher's Weekly.